EoinM96/pokeGAN/README.md

 This script implements the gradient penalty element of our WGAN, to be used in the training of our model.

+### Gen Output

+This script allows user to generate images from randomly initialised noise using the generator from model.py after utilising training.py.
+These are then saved into a user defined folder as PNG files.

 ## To Do
 * Attempt hyperparamter tweaking for better output
 * Implement variations of WGAN